In Search Of Peace

 The Horses Know Trilogy)

 I have felt the draw to be near horses for as long as I can remember.
-A soon as I began riding at the age of ten, horses became an obsession I never managed to shake!
+As soon as I began riding at the age of ten, horses became an obsession I have never managed to shake!

 After reading for my biology degree, I worked as a BALANCE Saddle Consultant and riding instructor before turning my attention to writing The Horses Know, the novel that I had wanted to write almost as soon as a certain blue-eyed, piebald mare came into my life.
 I went on to write The Horses Rejoice and The Horses Return, all three books inspired by this very special mare.
 In Search Of Peace, a prequel to the trilogy, followed, its main character inspired by my husband's partner in mischief for more than twenty years, yet with aspects of my beautiful mare running through it still.

 I live in Shropshire, UK with my husband, our two horses, two dogs and two cats.